chrxr/iBooks-KF8/README.md

   * Content files must be .xhtml
   * Cover page should be called cover.xhtml
   * Must include a reset css file called reset.css
+  * All other styles must be in stylesheet.css file.
+Only 1 master stylesheet allowed
+  * Styles should be placed in folder named /css
   * Best to use RGB Jpg files.
 Transparent PNG files won't work at all.

 Things it doesn't do: